flaport/klujax/README.md

 This library is a wrapper around the [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse) KLU algorithms.
-This means the algorithm is only implemented for C-arrays and hence is **only available for CPU arrays with precision**, i.e. float64 or complex128.
+This means the algorithm is only implemented for C-arrays and hence is **only available for CPU arrays with double precision**, i.e. float64 or complex128.

 Note that this will be enforced at import of `klujax`!